VERITAS-Observatory/Eventdisplay_AnalysisScripts_VTS/README.md

 ./IRF.selectRunsForGammaHadronSeparationTraining.sh <major epoch> <source mscw directory> <target mscw directory> <TMVA run parameter file (full path)>
 ```

 Use e.g. `$VERITAS_DATA_DIR/processed_data_v491/AP/mscw/` for the source directory, which contains processed mscw files from observations.
+Main purpose is to select runs with good data quality and runs obtained from observations of strong gamma-ray sources.

 This script links mscw files from the archive to a target directory sorted by epoch and zenith bins (read from TMVA run parameter file).